 As a mom of four kids, many things require extra thought and planning to be executed safely.
 For example, when we go to a crowded location, I put all the kids in the same color shirt to easily spot them.

 We thought we had taught our kids some good solid basics of water safety.
-We have never used floaties or life jackets for casual swimming or playing (only when required at a water park or on a boat).
+We have never used floaties or life jackets for casual swimming or playing (only when required at a water park or boat).
 We fish and boat with them and have talked about leaning over the water or wading out too far and currents.
-My oldest two practically lived on the beach the first few summers and had taken (sporadically) some swim lesson so I thought that was enough.
+My oldest two practically lived on the beach the first few summers and had taken (sporadically) some swim lessons, so I thought that was enough.

 I learned that day that water confidence without skill is dangerous.

 We immediately began looking for a swim program and eventually landed at Foss Swim School.